Malacosoma californicum: Outbreaks

 Outbreaks are caused when population sizes of larvae reach their highest levels.
 Population outbreaks of western tent caterpillar occur in cycles every 6–11 years.
 Severe outbreaks can cause defoliation of host trees however, most trees will grow their leaves back quickly.
 Outbreaks of western tent caterpillar can cause large scale defoliation of trees.
 The caterpillars are considered by many to be a problem when they reach outbreak population sizes.
 However, outbreaks of larvae are considered to be more of a nuisance than a problem and does not negatively affect forest health because trees are able to regrow leaves quickly.
 Human suppression of western tent caterpillars is most successful when intervening before high population numbers are reached.
 The exact cause of population outbreaks is not truly understood, but a combination of many factors are believed to play a role in population fluctuations such as weather, predators, and virus.
 However, NPV is believed to play the largest role in the boom-and-bust of population outbreak cycles.
 Outbreaks of NPV Epizootic disease play significant roles in controlling population sizes of western tent caterpillars As populations of western tent caterpillar increase the prevalence of the disease increases and causes the subsequent crash of a population.

 Phenology

 Western tent caterpillars have strong ecological interactions with their host plants.
 The time of caterpillar egg-hatch is closely timed with host plant bud-burst to ensure that early instar larvae are able to feed on leaves.
 However, caterpillars can hatch up to two weeks before or after tree's buds have burst.
 Due to effects of climate change it is predicted that there will be a phenological asynchrony between host tree and the western tent caterpillar, characterized by advancing larval emergence.
-This doesn't appear to have significant effects on caterpillar larvae fitness because larvae are resistant to starvation.
+This does not appear to have significant effects on caterpillar larvae fitness because larvae are resistant to starvation.